Stone look at 3.30am in the morning

 Breakfast that I had bought at a combi.

-Rather difficult eating a heavy meal so early morning but I needed the energy.
+Rather difficult to consume a heavy meal so early morning but I needed the energy.

 Started our hike a little later than usual due to the rain.